boylesoftware/x2node-tutorial/README.md

 Now, let's have a look at our problems.

-### Record Field Uniqueness
+### New Record Field Uniqueness

 In our _Account_ record type the `email` property is used as the customer login name and therefore is declared unique.
-However, if we now try to create another record with `email` field "edward@revenge.com" by sending our `new-account.json` in a `POST` to `http://localhost:3001/accounts`, we are going to get a 500 error with message "Internal server error".
+However, if we now try to create another record with `email` field "edward@revenge.com" by sending our `new-account.json` in a `POST` to `http://localhost:3001/accounts`, we are going to get an [HTTP 500](https://tools.ietf.org/html/rfc7231#section-6.6.1) error with message "Internal server error".
 That's bad.
-This is not an internal server error, this is an invalid request and it should come back with a 400 response and an explanation.
+This is not an internal server error, this is an invalid request and it should come back with an [HTTP 400](https://tools.ietf.org/html/rfc7231#section-6.5.1) response and an explanation.

 So, that means in our `accounts.js` handler extension associated with the `/accounts` endpoint we need to add logic that checks if another _Account_ record already exists with the same `email` field before we attempt to save a new record.
 That can be done in a `beforeCreate` hook like this: